yellowdog/python-examples/README.md

 ### CSV Mustache Substitutions

 When the CSV file data is processed, the only substitutions made are those which match the Mustache directives in the prototype Task.
-The CSV file is the **only** source of substitutions; all other Mustache substitutions (supplied on the command line, in the TOML configuration file, or from environment variables) are ignored -- i.e., they do not override the contents of the CSV file.
+The CSV file is the **only** source of substitutions used for this processing phase; all other Mustache substitutions (supplied on the command line, in the TOML configuration file, or from environment variables) are ignored -- i.e., they do not override the contents of the CSV file.

 All Mustache directives unrelated to the CSV file data are left unchanged, for subsequent processing by `yd-submit`.